vonhathanh/ForexBot/README.md

 - Observation space: open, close, high, low, agent's networth, usd held, eur held, actions in previous 60 time step
 - Reward: networth(t) - networth(t-1)
 # TODO:
+- Split data to episodes, each episode contains 1 week data, shuffle those episodes
 - Normalize reward and other input features
 - Investigate why our win rate is 50% eventhough we did overfit the data
 - Improve model accuracy (better reward function, more features as input to our data)
 - Using news data as feature, we must calculate avg time the market is affected by news and then distribute it accordingly to current timeframe (halfly done)
 - Display trade history
 - Make action space more diversity
 - Write unit test